code-byter/iot-security-workshop/README.md

    git clone https://github.com/yourusername/iot-security-workshop.git
    ```

-2. Download and set up the VM or follow the instructions in the tools.md file (to be uploaded a week before the workshop).
+2. Download and set up the VM or follow the instructions in the installation.md file (to be updated shortly before the workshop).